AbdelrahmanShaheen/task-manager-api/README.md

 <details>
 <summary>
-Response
+Responses
 </summary>

-there is no response ,just a status code of `200 ok`
+1- status code of `200 ok`
+2- status code of `401` Unauthorized (when you provide an invalid token) 3- status code of `500` Internal Server Error

 </details>